-STRATEGY: 1.1: Expand public transit infrastructure, access, and awareness.
-TIMELINE: Long-term (4-5 years) OBJECTIVES: 1.1.1: Create a concise, data-driven, and easy-to-understand campa positively impacts health, congestion, quality of life, air pollution, and 1.1.2: Plan and prioritize development that increases proximity betw and housing development. ween public transportation options, community utilizing transit METRICS: Public transit investment, number of bus routes, ridership on current routes, miles of light rail, first/last mile transportation service/options
+1.1: Expand public transit infrastructure, access, and awareness.

-- 1.1.3: Increase regional investment in public transit to speed up the development of new infrastructure and close the gap in our current needs and anticipated demand. - 1.1.4: Explore investment and incentive options to increase public transit ridership and aid first/ last mile transportation.
+- 1.1.1: Create a concise, data-driven, and easy-to-understand campaign about how public transit positively impacts health, congestion, quality of life, air pollution, and resource management. - 1.1.2: Plan and prioritize development that increases proximity between public transportation and housing development. - 1.1.3: Increase regional investment in public transit to speed up the development of new infrastructure and close the gap in our current needs and anticipated demand. - 1.1.4: Explore investment and incentive options to increase public transit ridership and aid first/last mile transportation.